 Unlike other Doctor of Pharmacy (PharmD) programs across the country, the PharmD program at the University of Maryland School of Pharmacy offers student pharmacists the opportunity to customize their course of study to meet their individual learning objectives.

-The UMSOP PharmD M-PACT curriculum immerses you in six semesters of coursework emphasizing medication expertise, professionalism, pharmapreneurship, applied science and therapeutics, and essential pharmacy skills.
+The UMSOP PharmD M-Pact curriculum immerses you in six semesters of coursework emphasizing medication expertise, professionalism, pharmapreneurship, applied science and therapeutics, and essential pharmacy skills.
 By the final year, you will be thoroughly prepared for advanced pharmacy practice experiences - and along the way, you can customize your journey with elective courses and diverse experiential rotations that let you explore what inspires you most in pharmacy.

 Explore the links below to learn more about the different elements of the PharmD program's curriculum.